mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Group, Members and Clients

-Informally, a group is a set of users who possibly use multiple endpoint devices to interact with the Messaging Service.
-These members will typically correspond to end-user devices such as phones, web clients or other devices running MLS, which are called clients.
+While informally, a group can be considered to be a set of users possibly using multiple endpoint devices to interact with the Messaging Service, this definition is too simplistic.

-Each client owns at least one long term identity key pair that uniquely defines its identity to other clients or members a the Group.
-Because a single user may operate multiple devices simultaneously (e.g., a desktop and a phone) or sequentially (e.g., replacing one phone with another), the formal definition of a group in MLS is the set of clients that has knowledge of the shared group secret established in the group key establishment phase of the protocol.
-Multiple user devices can be grouped, appearing as one virtual client to the rest of the group.
+Formally, a Client is a set of cryptographic objects composed by public values such as a name (an identity), a public encryption key and a public signature key.
+Ownership of a Client by a user is determined by the the fact that the user has knowledge of the associated secret values.
+When a Client is part of a Group, it is called a Member and its signature key pair uniquely defines its identity to other clients or members a the Group.
 In some messaging systems, clients belonging to the same user must all share the same identity key pair, but MLS does not assume this.
-The MLS architecture considers the more general case and allows for important use cases, such as a member adding a new client when all their existing clients are offline.

-MLS has been designed to provide similar security guarantees to all clients, for all group sizes, even when it reduces to only two clients.
+Users will typically own multiple Clients, potentially one or more per end-user devices (phones, web clients or other devices...) and may choose to authenticate using the same signature key across devices, using one signature key per device or even one signature key per group.

+The formal definition of a Group in MLS is the set of clients that have knowledge of the shared group secret established in the group key establishment phase of the protocol and have contributed to it.
+Until a Member has contributed to the group secret, other members cannot assume she is a member of the group.

 ## Authentication Service